Mother of two little energetic babies. Always testing unique, safe, and creative parenting tools.

 The short answer is yes, as answered in this article, but the long answer is that it depends on your needs and if you feel it meets your safety requirements and anything else you want to consider.

-Using Amazon Echo Show as a baby monitor is a makeshift solution that doesn't have the full features of an actual baby monitor device, but it does come with lots of benefits too.
+Using Amazon Echo Show as a baby monitor is a makeshift solution that doesn't have the full features of an actual baby monitor device, but it does come with many benefits, too.

 Top 3 Benefits of Using Alexa as a Baby Monitor:

-- Value for money: as now Alexa can be used for all its other features in addition to the baby monitor option
+- Value for money: Alexa can be used for all of its other smart speaker features in addition to the baby monitor option

 - A voice-controlled baby monitor and two-way camera connection (when using option 1 - Echo Show with Alexa App)